Silver Beds and Marine Sediments 1

 Straining body and breath at the sea's edge.

-[Danger unfolding]
+[danger unfolding]

 Soft limbs, white noise, fleeting watery visions.